dsienkiewicz/xtb_client_ex/README.md

 Library provides simple client written as `GenServer` intended to be started as a process to communicate with XTB server.

-As all regular OTP processes, the process for `XtbClient.Connection` could be supervised, registered locally or in distributed environment, monitored, traced, linked to other processes etc.
+As all regular OTP processes, the process for `XtbClient.MainSocket` could be supervised, registered locally or in distributed environment, monitored, traced, linked to other processes etc.

 ## Installation